35 Aquilae

 35 Aquilae (abbreviated 35 Aql) is a star in the equatorial constellation of Aquila.
 35 Aquilae is its Flamsteed designation though it also bears the Bayer designation c Aquilae.
 The apparent visual magnitude of this star is 5.8, which means it is a faint star but visible to the naked eye from dark suburban or rural skies.
 It has an annual parallax shift of 16.34 mas that is caused by the Earth's orbit around the Sun.
 This yields a distance estimate of 200 ly, give or take a 4 light-year margin of error.
 At this distance, the visual magnitude is diminished by 0.26 from extinction caused by interstellar gas and dust.

 The spectrum of 35 Aquilae fits a stellar classification of A0 V, indicating it is an A-type main sequence star.
-Compared to the Sun, it has 210% of the mass and 180% of the radius.
-As such, it is much brighter than the Sun, emitting 14 times the luminosity from its outer atmosphere at an effective temperature of 8,939 K. This heat causes it to glow with the white-hot hue of an A-type star.
+Compared to the Sun, it has 238% of its mass and 155% of its radius.
+As such, it is much brighter than the Sun, emitting 17 times the luminosity from its outer atmosphere at an effective temperature of ±9376 K. This heat causes it to glow with the white-hot hue of an A-type star.
 35 Aquilae is spinning rapidly with a projected rotational velocity of 110 km/s.